rcedgar/rdrp_tree_experiments/README.md

 # rdrp_tree_experiments
-Code, data and results of Muscle5 ensemble experiments on RdRp genus and phylum trees
+Code, data and results for Muscle5 ensemble experiments on RdRp genus and phylum trees

 ## Installation